AkashKumar305/PhonePe_Pulse_Project/README.md

 - **Map Visualization:**
   - Analyze transaction and user data on an interactive map of India.
-  - Select specific states and districts for detailed analysis.
+  - Select specific states for detailed analysis.

 - **Quarterly Analysis:**
   - Dynamically select the year and quarter for analyzing data, ensuring flexibility in exploring different time periods.